 In a typical year there are normally up to four Apple events at which the company unveils its latest products in front of a large crowd.

 In a less typical year, like 2020 and 2021, Apple doesn't invite people to events, but it makes no less of an impact by inviting everyone to join it in an online broadcast.
 We actually preferred Apple's video presentations in 2020 to the usual events in front of an audience.

-- March/April (education and creativity themes, often includes iPads)
+- March/April (often includes iPads)